GiulioSun/UniqueKmerSequence/README.md

 3.The wildtype regions and mutated regions from which I get the k-mers

-4.I choose the unique k-mers of mutated regions and wildtype regions
+4.Choose the unique k-mers of mutated regions and wildtype regions

 5.Import of normal sample and tumor sample files